Patrick Dempsey: Auto racing

 In 2014, Dempsey told Reuters in the Hockenheimring support paddock at the German Grand Prix that motor racing was not just a hobby, and had become as much a part of who he is as acting.
 He said, "It's all-consuming in many ways.
 I couldn't imagine not racing right now.
 It really keeps me motivated.
 It's all I think about on a daily basis."

 Dempsey, who maintains an extensive sports and vintage car collection, has enjoyed auto racing in his spare time for several years.
 Before the 24 Hours of Le Mans in 2013, he said that he would like to compete full-time, telling Eurosport:

 I would like to make that [motorsports] a complete priority and just focus on this full-time.
 If I could just walk away from acting, I think I could do that very easily, and just focus on the driving, I would love that more than anything else.

 Dempsey waves to the crowd at the 2015 Indianapolis 500, where he served as the Honorary Starter.

-He has competed in prestigious events such as the 24 Hours of Le Mans and Rolex 24 at Daytona sports car races, and the Tecate SCORE Baja 1000 off-road race.
+Dempsey has competed in prestigious events such as the 24 Hours of Le Mans and Rolex 24 at Daytona sports car races, and the Tecate SCORE Baja 1000 off-road race.
 He was a co-owner of the Vision Racing IndyCar Series team and current owner of Dempsey Racing, which is presently racing two Porsche 911 GT America's in the Tudor United Sports Car Series.
 He participated in this series as often as his schedule allowed, although insurance restrictions kept him from driving competitively while also filming a motion picture.
 In 2009, he raced a Team Seattle Advanced Engineering Ferrari F430 GT in the 2009 24 Hours of Le Mans's GT2 class and finished ninth in class.